ergo-services/ergo/docs/extra-library/actors/metrics.md

 **Mailbox Depth** (expanded) - Three panels showing mailbox queue depth.
 Max Depth per Node tracks the largest mailbox on each node over time.
 Depth Distribution is a stacked area chart with a flame color gradient (green for 1-10 messages, yellow for 50-100, orange for 500-1K, red for 5K-10K+) showing how many processes fall into each depth range.
 Top Processes by Depth is a table listing the processes with the deepest queues across the cluster.
 Depth is complementary to latency: depth tells you "how many messages are queued," while latency tells you "how long the oldest one has been waiting."

-**Events** (collapsed) - Nine panels for pub/sub event observability, organized from general to specific.
+**Events** (collapsed) - Ten panels for pub/sub event observability, organized from general to specific.
 Event Publish/Delivery Rate shows cluster-wide throughput with three lines: Published (how often producers publish), Local Delivered (actual fanout to local subscribers -- typically much higher than Published when events have many subscribers), and Remote Sent (one message per remote node due to [shared subscriptions](../../advanced/pub-sub-internals.md)).
-Event Waste is a stacked timeseries showing events with wasteful patterns: idle (registered but unused), no subscribers (publishing into the void), and no publishing (subscribers waiting).
+Event Utilization is a stacked timeseries showing the state of all registered events: active (publishing with subscribers), on demand (using Notify, waiting), idle, no subscribers, no publishing.
+The total height equals total registered events; a healthy system is mostly green (active) and blue (on demand).
 Registered Events per Node and Max Subscribers per Node provide per-node breakdown.
-Subscriber Distribution is a full-width stacked chart showing how events are distributed by subscriber count (0 to 1K+).
+Event Publish Rate per Node and Event Delivery Rate per Node show where producers are most active and where fanout load concentrates.
 Four tables at the bottom show Top Events by Subscribers, Published, Local Deliveries, and Remote Sent -- identifying which specific events create the most load.
 See [Events](../../basics/events.md) for the pub/sub model.

-**Process Activity** (collapsed) - Four panels covering utilization and throughput.
+**Process Activity** (collapsed) - Eight panels organized by topic: message throughput first, then process utilization.
+Message Throughput (Cluster Total) shows cluster-wide inbound and outbound message rates.
+Message Throughput per Node breaks this down by node.
+Top Processes by Inbound Rate and Top Processes by Outbound Rate show which actors currently receive and send the most messages per second -- derived from `rate()` on the per-process cumulative top-N metrics.
 Utilization Distribution is a stacked area chart showing how many processes fall into each utilization range (1% through 90%+), using a flame gradient from green to red.
-Message Throughput per Node shows `rate(messages_in)` and `rate(messages_out)` per node in messages per second.
-Top Processes by Utilization is a table showing the busiest actors by lifetime utilization.
-Actor Running Time per Node shows `rate(running_time_seconds)` per node -- effectively the node-level actor CPU utilization.
-When this value approaches the available CPU core count, the node is compute-saturated.
+Max Utilization per Node shows the busiest process on each node.
+Actor Running Time per Node shows `rate(running_time_seconds)` per node -- effectively the node-level actor CPU utilization; when this approaches CPU core count, the node is compute-saturated.
+Top Processes by Utilization table shows the busiest actors by lifetime utilization.

 **Processes** (collapsed) - Four timeseries panels showing per-node process counts (total and running) and lifecycle rates (spawn rate with failures in red, termination rate).
 Steady growth in total without plateau suggests process leaks.
 Spawn failures indicate resource exhaustion.
 When termination rate exceeds spawn rate, the node is draining.